handpoint/cordova-plugin-handpoint/README.md

 Cross-platform Handpoint SDK for Cordova.
 You might want to take a look at the [Ionic 2 starter application](https://github.com/handpoint/handpoint-ionic-app) to see a fully functional app using the plugin.

 ## Installation
-You can install whitelist plugin with Cordova CLI, from npm:
+You can install handpoint plugin with Cordova CLI, from npm:

 ```bash
 cordova plugin add cordova-plugin-handpoint